What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Around Dongdaemun Market you will find plenty of Central Asian restaurants and supermarkets, if you want to try something different.

-Insa-dong has a wide range of traditional Korean restaurants with delicious food, hosted in traditional hanok houses.
+Insa-dong has a wide range of traditional Korean restaurants that serve delicious food hosted in traditional hanok houses.

-We would suggest choosing a hotel close to public transportation, so you can easily travel from one place to the other without having to face the cold for a long time.
+We would suggest choosing a hotel close to public transportation.
+This way, you can easily travel from one place to the other without having to face the cold for a long time.

 Also, why not pamper yourself in one of Seoul’s luxury spa hotels?
-With a wide range of spa treatments available, including massages, saunas and more, you’ll be sure to come away feeling refreshed.
-Spending some time at the sauna after a day in the cold will be amazing.
+With a wide range of spa treatments available, including massages, saunas, and more, you’ll be sure to come away feeling refreshed.
+Spending some time in the sauna after a day in the cold will be amazing.

-Staying in Jongno-gu will place you in the heart of the city, close to public transportation, and with a wide variety of SPA hotels to choose from.
+Staying in Jongno-gu puts you in the heart of the city.
+It is close to public transportation, and with a wide variety of SPA hotels to choose from.

-Where to stay in Seoul with a baby?
+The best area to stay in is Seoul with a baby

-If you are visiting Seoul with a baby, it is best to stay in a hotel or other accommodation that has facilities suitable for babies.
-Look for places with cribs, high chairs and other baby-friendly amenities.
+If you are visiting Seoul with a baby, it is best to stay in a hotel or an apartment.
+Look for places with cribs, high chairs, and other baby-friendly amenities.

-It is also important to check that the accommodation you choose has easy access to public transportation, as well as nearby grocery stores and pharmacies in case you need to pick up supplies during your stay.
+It is also important to check that the accommodation you choose has easy access to public transportation.
+Secondly, nearby grocery stores and pharmacies are a must.

 Most Instagrammable places in Seoul